skurwa/academic-kickstart/content/project/quadcopter/index.md

 title = "Quadcopter"

 # Project summary to display on homepage.
-summary = "RC, Arduino-controlled, and 3D-printed quadcopter."
+summary = "RC, 3D-printed, and Arduino-controlled quadcopter."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "avatar.jpg"